bince25/swisshack25-leopard/README.md

 # RIPPLE
-# CHALLENGE TITLE

-Introduce Case here.
+# Real-World Finance with RLUSD

 XRP Ledger addresses the need for an accessible platform for the  issuance and management of digital assets .
 RLUSD is one of those natively issued assets by Ripple fully backed by a segregated reserve of cash and cash equivalents and redeemable 1:1 for US dollars